this-is-playground/musical-palm-tree/README.md

 4. **Human Wisdom** - "Let's make it simple again."

 **The Lesson:**
 Components eliminate 95% of AI-generated boilerplate while preserving production capabilities.
+Even when AIs choose the same architectural pattern (like serverless), they implement it differently, showing how personal biases affect technical decisions.
 Sometimes the most sophisticated solution is the simplest one.

-**Each folder is completely deployable**, demonstrating real architectural choices and their consequences.
+**Each folder is completely deployable**, demonstrating real architectural choices and their consequences across 6 different approaches to the same problem.